OpenSuSE Man Pages

 On success, the value of time in seconds since the Epoch is returned.

-On error, ((time_t) -1) is returned, and errno is set appropriately.
+On error, ((time_t) -1) is returned, and errno is set to indicate the

 ERRORS

-EFAULT t points outside your accessible address space.
+EFAULT tloc points outside your accessible address space (but see

 POSIX.1 defines seconds since the Epoch using a formula that approxi-